Find more topics and series like this on our Faith page. Learn to use our tools for disciple-making here.

-In February, we often hear people say they are giving up something for “Lent” but many of us have no idea what Lent is really about.
-Lent is a period of time, about 40 days, leading up to Easter.
+Every year before Easter, we often hear people say they are giving up something for “Lent,” but many of us have no idea what Lent is really about.
+Lent is a period of time, about forty days, leading up to Easter.
 During this time, some Christians, in order to focus more on God, give up something that they normally enjoy.
-Lent is actually more like 46 days because you do not follow Lent on Sundays.
+Lent is actually more like forty-six days because you do not follow Lent on Sundays.
 Normally people fast from something such as a soda, social media, Netflix or coffee for these forty days.
 But Lent is not just about giving something up.
 It is about focusing on Jesus.
 It is about focusing on the cross, on who Jesus is and what he has done for us.
 It is a time of repentance, of confession and of growing closer to God.

 Lent Is Not Commanded

 God has not commanded Christians to fast.
 However, it is a practice that Christians have done for centuries.
 It can be a powerful time when you chose to fast, to give up something, in order to focus more on God.

 Fasting is not something that was just made up by religious people.
 Jesus himself spoke about fasting.

 Matthew 6:16-18 “And when you fast, don’t make it obvious, as the hypocrites do, for they try to look miserable and disheveled so people will admire them for their fasting.
 I tell you the truth, that is the only reward they will ever get.
 But when you fast, comb your hair and wash your face.
 Then no one will notice that you are fasting, except your Father, who knows what you do in private.
 And your Father, who sees everything, will reward you.

 Notice Jesus says “when” you fast.
 Jesus is saying that there are times in all of our lives that we should focus on God, on prayer and should fast.
 The forty days leading up to Easter is a wonderful time to chose to do this.
 But fasting is not just about food.
 There is a wide variety of things that you can choose to fast from.